Seven of the Best Water Resistant Laminate Floors

 Final Thought: The ads for Pergo Outlast + are a bit over the top making the floor appear completely waterproof but as the care instructions point out “DO NOT pour liquid directly on floor or use an excessively wet mop that will puddle or leave moisture standing on the floor”.

-Our second water-resistant laminate may come as a surprise to some.
+Our third water-resistant laminate may come as a surprise to some.
 We’re staying with Home Depot and their in-store brand of laminate called Home Decorators Collection (previously a standalone home décor company but now owned by Home Depot).

 The main reason we like this laminate is for the price and style.
 Not all Home Decorator Collection laminate is water-resistant so be sure to check the specs.
 We found over 90 water-resistant colors and styles priced between $1.58 and $2.39.
 You won’t find decent water-resistant laminate much cheaper than that.